 Apostolos, tell us a bit about your background.

 I was born and raised in Athens.
-When I finished school I moved to England, where I studied politics and pursued a M.A. in international relations.
+When I finished school I moved to England, where I studied politics and pursued a master's degree in international relations.
 I always wanted to learn about different cultures and had a great interest not only in international relations but also in art.
 Those interests combined with my passion for traveling led me to guiding all over Europe!

 How did you become a guide?